 mpl.rcParams['figure.dpi'] = 400 #high res figures

-We will also require the cleaned version of the case study data.
-You can load it using the following code:
+Now we load the cleaned version of the case study data like this:

 df = pd.read_csv('../Data/Chapter_1_cleaned_data.csv')

 Note

 The cleaned dataset should have been saved as a result of your work in Chapter 1, Data Exploration and Cleaning.
 The path to the cleaned data in the preceding code snippet may be different depending on your environment.